NGI-TRUSTCHAIN/UtiP-DAM/README.md

 ## Integration in other Ecosystems

-UtiP-DAM enables users to share their datasets to Mobility Data Spaces (MDS)
+UtiP-DAM enables users to share their datasets with Mobility Data Space (MDS)

 ## Github